intellij-elm/intellij-elm/docs/elm-format/setup.md

 These instructions apply to IntelliJ IDEA, WebStorm, PhpStorm and PyCharm.
 Hereafter I will just use "IntelliJ" to refer to the product generically.

 [elm-format](https://github.com/avh4/elm-format) is the standard way to format Elm source code.
-Integrating it with IntelliJ is pretty easy.
+If you haven't already installed it, do it now.
+Then follow the instructions below for your platform:

 - [macOS/Linux](#mac-linux) instructions
 - [Windows](#windows) instructions